cloudfoundry-attic/cf-abacus/doc/api.md

 Abacus Metering and Aggregation REST API
 ===

-The Abacus Usage Metering and Aggregation REST API is used by Cloud resource providers to submit usage data, usage dashboards to retrieve real time usage reports and usage summaries, and billing systems to retrieve the aggregated and rated usage data needed for billing.
-Cloud resources include services and application runtimes for example.
+The Abacus Usage Metering and Aggregation REST API is used by Cloud resource providers to submit usage data, usage dashboards to retrieve real time usage reports, and billing systems to retrieve the aggregated and rated usage data needed for billing.
+Cloud resources include services and application runtimes or containers for example.

 Usage data is exchanged with Abacus in the form of usage documents.
-Each document type has a JSON representation and one or more methods.
+Each document type has a JSON representation and one or more REST methods.

 Document types
 ---